Netherlands Fellowship Programmes (NFP)

 - PhD programmes, to be partly completed in the participant’s country of origin and partly in the Netherlands;

-For more information on the various NFP sub-programmes, see our Study in Holland website.
+For more information on the NFP sub-programmes, visit our Study in Holland website.

-For more information on the NFP alumni activities and refresher courses, see the Holland Alumni network website.
+For more information on the NFP alumni activities and refresher courses visit the Holland Alumni network website.

-For more information on the Tailor-Made Training programmes, see www.nuffic.nl/tmt.
+For more information on the Tailor-Made Training programmes visit www.nuffic.nl/tmt.